Fantom-Factory/afMorphia/readme.md

 An entity is a top level domain object that is persisted in a MongoDB collection.

 Entity objects must be annotated with the [@Entity](http://repo.status302.com/doc/afMorphia/Entity.html) facet.
-By default the MongoDB collection name is the same as the (unqualified) entity Type name.
-Example, if your entity type is `acmeExample::User` then it maps to a collection named `User`.
+By default the MongoDB collection name is the same as the (unqualified) entity type name.
+Example, if your entity type is `acmeExample::User` then it maps to a Mongo collection named `User`.
 This may be overriden by providing a value for the `@Entity.name` attribute.

 Entity fields are mapped to properties in a MongoDB document.
 Use the `@Property` facet to mark fields that should be mapped to / from a Mongo property.
 Again, the default is to take the property name and type from the field, but it may be overridden by facet values.